student423/bipin/README.md

 ---

 ✨ Always eager to learn and grow in the data analytics field.
 Feel free to reach out for collaborations or opportunities!
+---

+*“Data is the new oil, and I love being the refiner.”*
+Open to internships, freelance projects, or full-time roles in data analytics.
+Let’s connect!